smartinsantos/conTracktor/README.md

 *** /admin/:id - requires authentication- can only view :id path that corresponds to logged-in user ***

-   GET - / - Retrieves all user info other than password.
+   GET - / - Retrieves all admins info other than password.
 A single user instance has the following fields:

       {
         id: Unique id for a user.